teodormalchev/mastra-stocks-app/README.md

 # Stock Price Lookup with Mastra.ai

-This project demonstrates how to build an AI agent that can look up stock prices using the Alpha Vantage API with the Mastra.ai framework.
+This app looks up current and historical stock prices using the Alpha Vantage API with the Mastra.ai framework.

 ## Features

 - Look up current stock prices using a natural language interface
 - Get daily, weekly, or monthly stock data
 - Compare multiple stocks in a single query
+- Get historical data that can be used for making charts

 ## Prerequisites